 The Institute was named to honor a distinguished obstetrician-gynecologist, author and leader in reproductive rights, Alan F. Guttmacher.
 During his presidency of Planned Parenthood Federation of America in the late 1960s and early 1970s, Dr. Guttmacher saw the need for the institution that now bears his name and nurtured its development within the Federation.
-More about Alan Guttmacher.
+Find out more about Alan Guttmacher on our History page.

 Who was Frederick Jaffe?

 Frederick S. Jaffe was the Guttmacher Institute’s first president, from 1968 (when the Institute was founded as the Center for Family Planning Program Development) until his death in 1978.
-Among the Institute’s enduring successes during Mr. Jaffe’s tenure as president were its role in helping to create a national network of family planning clinics and its leadership in putting the issue of teen pregnancy on the policy agenda (see our 2008 Annual Report for more details).
-Some antiabortion activists have attempted to falsely link Mr. Jaffe to coercive population control measures by taking out of context parts of a memo he wrote in 1969.
+Among the Institute’s enduring successes during Mr. Jaffe’s tenure as president were its role in helping to create a national network of family planning clinics and its leadership in putting the issue of teen pregnancy on the policy agenda.
+Some anti-choice activists have attempted to falsely link Mr. Jaffe to coercive population control measures by taking out of context parts of a memo he wrote in 1969.
 However, Mr. Jaffe’s memo merely summarized various population control measures others had proposed at the time; he did not endorse or otherwise condone coercive measures (the full memo is available here).
 Frederick Jaffe passed away in 1978 at age 52, in the prime of his career.
 A 1978 testimonial by then-Congressman James Scheuer (D-NY) in the Congressional Record honors Mr. Jaffe as the nation’s “most outstanding intellectual leader in the field of rational analysis of policies affecting fertility” whose “goal was that every child be wanted, loved, and healthy.”
 For more information on Frederick S. Jaffe, see his Wikipedia entry.

 How is the Guttmacher Institute funded?

-The Guttmacher Institute's budget of approximately $17 million supports its U.S. and international research, publications, information outreach and public policy activities.
+The Guttmacher Institute's budget of approximately $19 million supports its U.S. and international research, publications, information outreach and public policy activities.
 The Institute relies on the generosity of individuals, private foundations, U.S. and international government grants and global organizations for support of its programs.
-More about the Institute’s sources of funding.
+Find out more about the Institute’s financials through our Annual Report.

 How can you help?